Easy Japchae (Korean Glass Noodles)

 To cook Japchae

 - Heat 1 tablespoon oil in a large skillet or wok over medium high heat.
-Add onion, carrot, pepper, and a pinch of salt; stir-fry until soft.
+Add onion, carrot, pepper, and a pinch of salt; stir-fry until soft but have a slight crunch to complement the soft noodles.
 Add sliced shiitake mushrooms and another pinch of salt.
 Continue to stir-fry until soft.
 Add more oil if needed.

 - Add spinach at the end and stir-fry until spinach is wilted.
 Remove the skillet from the heat and transfer the vegetables to a large plate to cool.